 F A C

-These are the 1 3 5 scale degrees of the parent F major scale.
+The chord tones are the 1 3 5 scale degrees of the parent F Major Scale .

-Although you can play any chord with any finger as long as it's your, the recommended fingering for F is:
+Although you can play any chord with any finger — as long as it's yours, the recommended fingering for F is:

 2 0 1 0